hwhang0917/hwhang0917/README.md

 Despite of my web background, I enjoy using CLI all the time. ❤️❤️

-I can't choose my favorite terminal between [alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) but both are amazing.
+Recently [wezterm](https://wezfurlong.org/wezterm/) has become my favorite terminal emulator.

+You can checkout my wezterm config [here](https://github.com/hwhang0917/wezterm)!

 ## Some of my favorite CLI Tools